bitwarden/test-the-web/client/docs/forms/login/security-code-device.md

 ---
-slug: security-code
+slug: security-code-device
-title: security code
+title: security code (device)
-sidebar_position: 20
+sidebar_position: 21
-description: A form that expects an authenticator security code
+description: A form that expects a code filled by a security HID
 as_seen_on: Bitwarden login
 ---